davefm95/aalx-system_engineering-devops/0x02-shell_redirections/README.md

-11.The 11-directories scripts counts the number of directoriea and subdirectories in current folder 12.the 12-newest_files script prinys newest fikes in current directory 13.The 13-unique script takes an input list and sorys them without the releating lines
+11.The 11-directories scripts counts the number of directoriea and subdirectories in current folder 12.the 12-newest_files script prinys newest fikes in current directory 13.The 13-unique script takes an input list and sorys them without the releating lines 14.The 14-findthatword script fijds all instances of the word root in the etc/passwd file